mzyl/bookbytes2.0/README.md

 - [x] Work with whole book library
 - [ ] Host locally on server
 - [ ] Find font that contains virtually all characters

+### Ordered Plan
+- [x] Set up server to download full library
+- [x] Pull html documents out of full library
+  - rsync can do this for me
+- [ ] Explore ideas for segmenting chapters and other print section formats
+  - Lots of progress made here thanks to PyrO
+    - Needs more refining before release
+- [ ] Host locally from server
+- [ ] Reimplement so each connection to site gets a different session
+- [ ] Add feedback solution
+- [ ] Finalize web interface
+- [ ] Replicate local server on digitalocean or similar
+- [ ] Link to domain name
+- [ ] Release and look for feedback

 ### Problems
 - Chapters are not all marked the same.....